These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 Japan has reported 12 new cases of coronavirus on Saturday, including three teenagers, according to Japan’s Ministry of Health, Labour and Welfare.

-Three patients have died of the virus in Japan — two were elderly Japanese citizens who were passengers on the ship.
+Four patients have died of the virus in Japan, of which three were associated with the Diamond Princess ship.

 Lebanon (at least 1 case)